 Our only real complaint about the Ordo Sonic+ is that its charger has a USB connector, but no adapter for a standard shaver socket.
 There's no pressure sensor either, but aside from that, it's a superb option if you're looking for an entry-level electric toothbrush that doesn't skimp on features or performance.

-If you're not sure whether you'll make full use of a 'smart' electric toothbrush, but you're interested in the idea, the Oral-B Genius X could be the perfect choice for you.
-The Oral-B app tracks the brush's location in your mouth with impressive accuracy, helping ensure you clean each surface thoroughly before moving onto the next, and once you're done you'll receive a score for your efforts.
-It's a handy way to keep you motivated (or encourage kids to brush more thoroughly), but the Genius X also works extremely well without it.
+If you're not sure whether you'll make full use of a 'smart' electric toothbrush but you're interested in the idea, the Oral-B Genius X could be the perfect choice for you.
+The Oral-B app tracks the brush's location in your mouth with impressive accuracy, helping ensure you clean each surface thoroughly before moving on to the next, and once you're done, you'll receive a score for your efforts.
+It's a handy way to keep you motivated (or encourage kids to brush more thoroughly), but the Genius X also works exceptionally well without it.

-The Oral-B Genius X doesn't have the advanced frictionless magnetic motor of the iO Series 9, which means it's a little noisier, but it's still an excellent electric toothbrush.
+The Oral-B Genius X doesn't have the advanced frictionless magnetic motor of the iO Series 9, which means it's a little noisier.
+However, it's still an excellent electric toothbrush.

-The Oclean X Pro Elite is the quietest electric toothbrush we've tested to date.
-In fact, when you close your mouth it's barely audible – but don't let that fool you.
-This is still a powerful sonic toothbrush that delivers thorough cleaning on a par with much more expensive brushes.
+The Oclean X Pro Elite is the quietest electric toothbrush we've tested.
+In fact, when you close your mouth, it's barely audible – but don't let that fool you.
+This is still a powerful sonic toothbrush that delivers thorough cleaning on par with much more expensive brushes.